 When can Specialized Respiratory Isolation be removed?

 Test of cure is not indicated to remove SRI for most patients.
-Instead, SRI may be removed 10 days after the onset of symptoms (symptomatic patients) or the FIRST positive test (asymptomatic patients) AND ≥24 hours after afebrile without fever-reducing medication and respiratory symptoms improving.
+Instead, SRI may be removed 10 days after the onset of symptoms (symptomatic patients) in patients with mild to moderate illness who are not severely immunocompromised or 10 days after the FIRST positive test (asymptomatic patients) AND ≥24 hours after afebrile without fever-reducing medication and respiratory symptoms improving.